KartikTalwar/Duolingo/README.md

 #### Get Related Words
 `lingo.get_related_words(word, language_abbr)`

 Returns a list of "related words" from the user's vocabulary list.
-For instance, for the German verb "gehen", ```get_related_words``` will return a list of miscellaneous conjugations like "gehe" and "gingen".
+For example, for the German verb "gehen", ```get_related_words``` will return a list of miscellaneous conjugations like "gehe" and "gingen".

-The dictionaries it returns are identical in format to those returned by [`get_vocabulary`](#get-vocabulary).
+Note: The dictionaries it returns are identical in format to those returned by [`get_vocabulary`](#get-vocabulary).

 ```py
 # Sample Request